rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ![enabled payment card](./../../asset/image/snap-adv-enabled-payment.png)

 ### Custom Transaction Expiry
-Custom Expiry feature enables merchant to set an expiry time of payment for each transaction.
+Custom Expiry feature enables you to set an expiry time of payment for each transaction.
 When the time elapses, customer will no longer be able to pay the transaction.
 There are two ways to configure expiry time, which are given below.

 #### A) Custom Expiry via Dashboard
 You can set custom expiry with Snap Preference on Midtrans Dashboard.
 This will apply to all Snap transactions for the Merchant account.
 1. Login to your MAP account.
-2. On the home page, got to **Settings-> Snap Preferences**. *Snap Preferences* page is displayed.
+2. On the home page, go to **Settings-> Snap Preferences**. *Snap Preferences* page is displayed.
 3. Select **System Settings** tab.
 4. Select **Default** check box.
-5. Select duration unit on the dropdown menu.
+5. Select duration unit from the drop-down menu.
 6. Click **Save**.

 ![snap preference expiry](./../../asset/image/snap-adv-custom-expiry-dash.png)